VIDEO: Creating Secure Infant Attachment

-However, no matter how detached or insecure your child seems, or how frustrated or exhausted you feel at trying to connect, attachment disorders can be repaired.
-With patience and perseverance, you can help your child feel safe and secure and able to develop healthy, meaningful, and loving relationships—starting with their relationship with you.
+However, no matter how detached or insecure your child seems, or how frustrated or exhausted you feel from trying to connect, it is possible to repair an attachment disorder.
+With the right tools—and a healthy dose of patience and love—you can bond with your child and help them develop healthy, meaningful, and loving relationships.

 This can happen for many reasons: